-For the unreligious among us: Noah was the man who was commissioned by God to build a huge wooden boat 130 meters long, 22 meters wide and 13 meters tall, with three floors.
+For the unreligious among us: Noah was the man who was commissioned by God to build a huge wooden boat 130 meters long, 22 meters wide and 13 meters height, with three floors.

 In it, he collected a large number of animals (seven pairs of all the clean animals, two pairs of each of the rest) and took refuge with his family in the boat when it started to rain for 40 days.
 After this Flood, in which all human and animal life on Earth died, Noah began a new life as a farmer and once became drunk from his homemade wine.
 He got upset with one of his sons over this, because he laughed when he had seen his father naked.
 Hence a nude Noah with a drinking horn.